SIGTechnologies/sigtech-python/CONTRIBUTING.md

 ## Proposing a New Feature

-If you have ideas for new features, we encourage you to discuss them in our Discord channel.
-To stay informed about upcoming features and endpoints, please refer to our [Discord](https://discord.gg/ZcFeutSrWM) platform.
+If you have ideas for new features, we encourage you to create a GitHub Issue.

 We appreciate your contributions and look forward to seeing the positive impact you make on the SigTech Python SDK!